SENSAAS/sensaas/docs/index.rst

    name of the Source file

 **<log-file-name>**
    name of the output file.
-It details the results of the alignement with **final scores of Source** on the last line.
+It details the results of the alignement with **scores of Source**.

 **<mode>**
    - **optim** executes the alignment and generates a transformation matrix